 This new year will be monumental to widespread growth of the legal cannabis industry.
 Cannabis legalization across the country and beyond is increasingly the most important trend to watch and its only a matter of time until the chips fall into place.

-CHECKOUT LAST YEARS ARTICLE ON MARIJUANA TRENDS FOR 2021
+CHECKOUT OUR ARTICLE ON MARIJUANA TRENDS FOR 2021

 Review the cannabis industry trends and industry statistics we identified in 2021.